gcallah/work/chaps/intro.md

 Spirit," which enables understanding of the formative significance of working action.
 Gentile's thesis emphasizes the significance of the interaction between "intellectuals" and "workers" in the framework of human values, identifying a real union of labor and culture.

+## Max Weber (1864-1920)

+In his most renowned book, *The Protestant Ethic and the Spirit of Capitalism*, Max Weber famously explained the rise of "modern capitalism" as partially due to the "Protestant ethic," which, he claimed, was a new attitude towards work and towards capital accumulation.
+(It is the former aspect, of course, that justifies examing the book in a volume devoted to thoughts about work.)
+But while this thesis is (in)famous, it has often been dismissed, sometimes as a nice attempt that on examination failed, and at other times as simply preposterous.

+In his paper, Callahan offers a summary of some highlights of the debate on Weber's thesis, with the goal of indicating whether that it is still viable.
+In the course of doing so, it will become apparent that in many prominent cases, as Stephen Kallberg argues in the introduction to his translation of PE, "Weber's critics never mastered his complex argument."

 ## Edith Stein (1891-1942)